usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 of a facility that are used exclusively by employees as work areas.

 #### How can a public accommodation decide what needs to be done?
 One effective approach is to conduct a &quot;self-evaluation&quot; of the facility to identify existing barriers.
-The Department&#39;s regulation does not require public accommodations to conduct a self-evaluation.However, public accommodations are urged to establish procedures for an ongoing assessment of their compliance with the ADA&#39;s barrier removal requirements This process should include consultation with individuals with disabilities or organizations representing them.A serious effort at self-assessment and consultation can diminish the threat of litigation and save resources by identifying the most efficient means of providing required access.
+The Department&#39;s regulation does not require public accommodations to conduct a self-evaluation.
+However, public accommodations are urged to establish procedures for an ongoing assessment of their compliance with the ADA&#39;s barrier removal requirements This process should include consultation with individuals with disabilities or organizations representing them.
+A serious effort at self-assessment and consultation can diminish the threat of litigation and save resources by identifying the most efficient means of providing required access.

 #### If a public accommodation determines that its facilities have barriers that should be removed, but it is not readily achievable to undertake all of the modifications now, what should it do?